How does a small business loan work?

 - Collateral: If you’re applying for a secured business loan, you will need to provide collateral.
 Common examples of loan collateral include real estate, vehicles, cash, stocks, and business inventory.
 If you don’t have any business assets, you may be able to use personal assets instead.

 Can you get a business loan with no money to start a business?

 If you want to start a business, but don’t have any money to invest, it’s still possible to get a business loan.
 However, you might only qualify for certain types of business loans.
 For example, most borrowers can get approved for an SBA microloan with no money down.

 Other types of loans that don’t usually require a down payment include term loans, equipment loans, business lines of credit, and invoice factoring.
 However, if you don’t have money for a down payment, it’ll likely impact the loan amount you qualify for.

 If you don’t have any money to put down on a business loan, tells the lender you may not have the funds to pay back the loan.
 As a result, you might only be able to borrow a small amount of money.

-How hard is it to get a business loan?
+Is it hard for a small business to get a loan?

 Ultimately, it's up to the lender that would be supplying the loan.
 The look at several criteria before making a decision, including your credit score, cash flow, the requested loan amount, and current financial obligations.
 The more you look like you can pay back the loan, the better your chances of getting the business loan.